 Sanj is the CEO and Chairman of the Board of Kiniksa Pharmaceuticals, which is focused on developing and commercializing therapies for patients with devastating diseases and unmet medical needs.

-Sanj is the founder and a director of the Sanj & Kristin Patel Family Foundation, a philanthropic organization which supports various charities focused on patients with rare and devastating diseases, including the Sarcoma Foundation of America.
+He has dedicated much of his career and philanthropy to rare diseases, such as sarcoma, immunological diseases, and genetic inborn errors of metabolism, including diseases closely linked to Ashkenazi Jewish populations and other ethnic groups.
+Sanj is the founder and a director of the Sanj & Kristin Patel Family Foundation, a philanthropic organization which supports various charities focused on patients with rare and devastating diseases, including the American Heart Association and the Sarcoma Foundation of America.

 Sanj has three amazing children and an incredibly brilliant and supportive wife, Kristin, all of whom support the Every Second Counts!™ mantra and the generational mission Kiniksa is on.